-OSA Industry Development Associates is a strong voice for the optoelectronics industry and regularly leads efforts with policy makers to raise awareness of the community’s contributions and key areas of concern.
+OSA Industry Development Associates (OIDA) is a strong voice for the optoelectronics industry and regularly leads efforts with policy makers to raise awareness of the community’s contributions and key areas of concern.
 The group also facilitates relationship-building between its members and US government funding agencies.

-OSA Industry Development Associates encourages members to get involved in the science policy process.
+OSA Industry Development Associates (OIDA) encourages members to get involved in the science policy process.
 The following opportunities offer a way for you to make a difference.

 National Photonics Initiative

 In 2012, the US National Research Council released a report calling for a National Photonics Initiative (NPI) -- a partnership between government, academia and industry to focus attention and funding on photonics research and development.